thojmr/PregnancyPlus/README.md

 ![ChaStudio GUI](https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/P%2BGUI.PNG)

+## Features
+- Adds a number of slider that will allow you to change the size and shape of the belly area in Character Studio
+    - Slider values will be saved to Scene, but anyone that you share the scene with must have KK_PregnancyPlus installed to see the belly shape.
+- Adds an experimental config option to enable some of these sliders for Story Mode in KK.
+This feature does require [KK_Pregnancy](https://github.com/ManlyMarco/KoikatuGameplayMods).
+    - The inflated belly effect will be added on top of the KK_Pregnancy effect if you have that plugin installed, hence you can use the F1 config sliders to adjust the results.
+- Adds 'HD Crease Smoothing' config option to remove skin creases you might encounter when using the Studio sliders.

 ## Notes
 - Modding this game is new to me, so dont expect this to feel like a finished product.
 More like an interesting way to learn C#
 - Clothing clips through at max size, so try it without clothing if you are experiencing issues
-- This is currently only available in Character Studio, you should see additional sliders under the Character Control tab
+- This is currently only available in Character Studio, and experimentally for KK Story Mode
-- This plugin now works in both Koikatsu and Honey Select 2.
-Grab the KK one for Koikatsu, HS2 for Honey Select 2, and AI for AI [here](https://github.com/thojmr/KK_PregnancyPlus/releases)
+- This plugin now works in both Koikatsu, Honey Select 2, and AI.
+Grab the KK zip for Koikatsu, HS2 zip for Honey Select 2, and AI zip for AI [here](https://github.com/thojmr/KK_PregnancyPlus/releases)

 ## How to download
 You can grab the latest plugin release [here](https://github.com/thojmr/KK_PregnancyPlus/releases), or build it yourself.
 Explained further below.